github/session-resume/README.md

 # Session Resume

 Annotate fields to be persisted on navigation away from the current page.
-Fields be automatically restored when the user revists the page again in their current browser session (excludes separate tabs).
+Fields will be automatically restored when the user revisits the page again in their current browser session (excludes separate tabs).

 Not designed for persisted crash recovery.